-- eliminating long, costly cable runs between motor and drives
+- eliminating long cable runs between motor and drives

 - opening many more motor systems to the potential of variable-speed control.

-Electric motors efficiency regulations Council of Australian Governments
+Electric motors efficiency regulations (Energy Rating) Australian Government

-Improving Motor and Drive System Performance US Department of Energy
+Improving Motor and Drive System Performance (PDF 2036KB) US Department of Energy

-Guide to Adjustable Speed Drive Part-Load Efficiency US Department of Energy
+Adjustable Speed Drive Part-Load Efficiency Guide (PDF 485KB) US Department of Energy